 Lee Carlson is the Habitat Section Coordinator at the Yakama Nation Fisheries.
 Lee graduated from Colorado State University with a Bachelor of Science, Biological Science, and Fisheries Biology from the University of Nevada – Reno.
 Lee Participates in collaborative endeavors such as the Okanogan-Wenatchee NF Resource Advisory Committee, Gifford Pinchot NF Resource Advisory Committee, Upper Columbia Salmon Recovery Board, North Central Washington Forest Health Collaborative, Okanogan-Wenatchee NF Provencial Advisory Committee, WRIA 29A Planning Unit, Upper Columbia Habitat Restoration Project (UCHRP) and the Status and Trends Annual Report.

-Barbara Carrillo has over 20 years of experience in administration, office management and HR primarily with nonprofits and state and government entities.
-She received her Associates of Arts & Sciences degree from Wenatchee Valley College and is currently working on finishing her Bachelor of Arts degree in Communications with Grand Canyon University.
-Barbara also has several years of experience as an independent consultant in media relations, writing, marketing and communications.
-She is also a member of the Wenatchee Valley College Foundation Board, and assists in fundraising for scholarships and event planning.
-Barbara’s hobbies include volunteering at the humane society with her daughter, reading historical fiction, running, snow skiing, boating and spending time in the great outdoors of North Central Washington with family and friends.
+Barbara Carrillo has over 20 years of experience in media relations, events, office management and HR primarily with nonprofits and state and government entities.
+She received her Associates of Arts & Sciences degree from Wenatchee Valley College and her Bachelor of Arts degree in Communications with Grand Canyon University.
+Barbara also has expertise and experience as an independent consultant in media relations, writing, marketing and communications.
+She is a member of the Wenatchee Valley College Foundation Board, and assists on the Executive Committee and Chair of the Outreach and Events committee working on fundraising and event planning.
+Barbara’s hobbies include reading historical fiction, running, hiking, snow skiing, boating and spending time in the great outdoors of North Central Washington with family and friends.

 Cathy Dowd joined the Forest Service in May 2009 as a policy analyst in Research and Development in Washington D.C.
 She worked for several years as a natural resource specialist for the Climate Change Advisor in the Chief’s Office and for a year on a National Forest in Arizona as a public affairs officer, forest planner, and staff officer covering engineering, recreation, archaeology, GIS, and lands and minerals program areas before becoming the public affairs officer on the Okanogan-Wenatchee National Forest.
 She has a Master’s of Public Policy with a focus on environmental policy from the University of Maryland and an M.S. in Physical Geography from Northern Illinois University in DeKalb.
 In her previous career, she taught physical and regional geography, cartography, and GIS at a few liberal arts colleges in the Midwest.